Working in partnership

 Parents and carers are welcome to make an appointment to meet with members of staff to discuss their child and the curriculum on offer to them.
 Parents/carers meet with the class teacher and other involved professionals at the EHCP Review meeting annually.
 These meetings discuss the child’s progress towards their long term EHCP targets and agree new short term PLIM targets to maintain progression over the next year.
 Any Health Care Plans including intimate care, Relationships and Sex Education, Speech Therapy, Physiotherapy and Occupational Therapy needs can also be discussed.

-A Parent/carers evening will be held annually in addition to many other opportunities to visit school, for eg. Christmas Performance, Summer Fair, Sports Day, assemblies, Phase Open Days and Coffee Mornings.
+Parent/carer evenings are held annually in addition to many other opportunities to visit school, for eg. Christmas Performance, Summer Fair, Sports Day, assemblies and Coffee Mornings.

-Cleaswell Hill School works in collaboration with colleagues from the following services and organisations; NHS Speech and Language Therapy, Metis Speech and Language Therapy, Physiotherapy, Jigsaw Occupational Therapy, Bliss Mediation, T4Y, Peripatetic Teachers for Sensory Impaired pupils, Educational Psychology and Children and Young Peoples Service (CYPS), Portage Service, Peripatetic Music Service, Northumberland Domestic Abuse Service (NDAS), Northumberland Careers Service.
+Cleaswell Hill School works in collaboration with colleagues from the following services and organisations; NHS Speech and Language Therapy, Physiotherapy, Peripatetic Teachers for Sensory Impaired pupils, Educational Psychology and Children and Young People’s Service (CYPS), Portage Service, Peripatetic Music Service, Northumberland Domestic Abuse Service (NDAS), Northumberland Careers Service.